 4. A Natural Scent

 We all love the delicious scent of soap when we wash up, leaving us refreshed and ready to take on the world.
 The problem is the “fragrances” that you see on the label of your soap or body wash bottle means chemicals.
 Phthalates or “plasticizers” are used to create strong smelling scents in oils, fragrances, and soaps.
-These have been linked to causing asthma and migraines with constant exposure.
+They have been shown to affect the reproductive systems of lab animals.
+The results of low exposures on humans are still unknown, but it’s a risk many are not willing to take.

 The truth is, an eco-friendly soap scent will not be as strong as a chemical-based soap.
 However, the scents in eco-friendly soaps will not be irritating, rather a more natural and less-heavily fragranced.
 You will find there some really unique scents as they are derived from essential oils and plant-based ingredients.
 Some of my favorites include lavender, peppermint, creamy cocoa butter, and vanilla.